antonsn/remote-fish-feeder/README.md

-# Simple remote fish feeder with camera for aquarium using raspbery pi
+# Simple remote fish feeder with camera for aquarium using raspberry pi

 ### Purpose
 Be able to feed your fish and watch it when on vacation.
 Usually, feeders, I guess, do not have cameras.
-Very useful if you have a spare raspbery pi and some webcam and some reading tutorials skills.
+Very useful if you have a spare raspberry pi and some webcam and some reading tutorials skills.

 ### Prerequisites